NerdHeart101/gsmith.github.io/content/authors/admin/_index.md

     url: https://www.ttu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My passion is improving and innovating education through the use of project-based and game-based learning technologies, programs, and activities.

 # Interests to show in About widget
 interests: